Wheel of Fortune (American game show): COVID-19 accommodations

 In March 2020, Sony suspended production of the show due to the COVID-19 pandemic.
 In August 2020, taping resumed with new safety measures.
 These new episodes began airing September 14, 2020.
 When production began again after shutting down, new episodes taped without studio audiences with only essential staff and crew allowed onstage.

-At tapings during that time, personal protective equipment was provided to everyone off-camera and behind the scenes for their safety.
+At tapings during that time, personal protective equipment was provided to everyone off-camera and behind the scenes.
 All staff and crew underwent testing on a regular basis, while contestants were tested before they stepped onto the set.
-Additionally, social distancing measures were enforced both on the set and off stage, and Sajak's and the players' podiums were widened to allow for greater physical distance between contestants during gameplay.
-Contestants spun the wheel with a white, tube-like device that fit over the wheel's pegs so they did not have to touch the wheel directly.
+Additionally, social distancing measures were enforced both on the set and offstage, and Sajak's and the players' podiums were widened to allow for greater physical distance between contestants during gameplay.
+Contestants spun the wheel with a white flat bicycle handlebar grip to fit over the wheel's pegs so they did not have to touch the wheel directly, and no longer handed lost prizes back to the host, instead placing them in a receptacle behind their podium.

-In July 2022, the show's producers announced on Facebook that live audiences would return for season 40, and posted a link for fans to secure tickets to taping dates.
+In July 2022, the show's producers announced that live studios in-person audiences would return for season 40.

-At the start of season 40, most other COVID era protocols had also been lifted, with the contestants standing closer together, no longer using the white tube device to spin the wheel, and Sajak walking up and down the podium to shake hands/hug contestants at the end of the game.
+At the start of season 40, most other COVID era protocols had also been lifted, with the contestants standing closer together, no longer using the grips to spin the wheel, and Sajak, later Seacrest, walking up and down the podium to shake hands/hug contestants at the end of the game.